computersarecool/searching_for_cydonia/README.md

-# Cydonia Control
+# Searching for Cydonia
 *A Unity project to control Ableton Live from Android Tablets*

+## Creative Description
+Cydonia is a mythical, magical and majestic place.
+A lost planet far away in the cosmos.
+Everyone in the audience is a crew member onboard a starship, searching for the home planet of Cydonia.

+There is also a recap video from a show featuring this project [![Searching for Cydonia](https://i.imgur.com/7Gw4Orj.jpg)](https://vimeo.com/349255380 "Searching for Cydonia")

-## Description
+## Technical Description
 This is a Unity project made to be used with [respectrable](https://github.com/computersarecool/respectrable)

-There is also a recap video from a show featuring this project [![Searching for Cydonia](https://i.imgur.com/7Gw4Orj.jpg)](https://vimeo.com/349255380 "Searching for Cydonia")

 ## Tested On
-- Built on Windows, deployed on Nexus 10 tablets
+- Built on Windows and deployed on Nexus 10 tablets

 ## To Use
 - The Unity project should be straight forward